 Before we begin testing and presenting data to compare chatbots, it might be useful to first explain why Asian languages such as Cantonese and Mandarin are so hard to dissect compared to English.
 Generally, NLU systems handle languages through tokenization, a process that chops up sentences into pieces called tokens, and throws away unimportant characters such as punctuation.

-For Chinese and many other Asian languages, the characters are not separated by spaces, making it much harder for machines to understand which groups of characters represent an intent.
+For Cantonese and many other Asian languages like Chinese, the characters are not separated by spaces, making it much harder for machines to understand which groups of characters represent an intent.
 Even different dialects of Chinese would require different tokenization.
 What we experience first hand is the distinction in Mandarin and Cantonese.
 For example:

 We also believe in the importance of fine-tuning the algorithm into specific industries.
 The same word might mean different things in different industries.
 For example:

 NLU engines struggle to understand the context of Apple – whether it is a fruit, a gadget or a stock.
 For example:

 All commercially available natural language understanding (NLU) services currently work in a similar way:

 - Natural language query is sent to the service (e.g. “What can I do if I lost my bank card?”)